durexokamoto/Movie-Trailer-Website/README.md

 # Movie-Trailer-Website
-It is a Movie Trailer Website where you can see 6 of my favorite movies and watch the trailers.
+It is a Movie Trailer Website where you can see six of my favorite movies and watch their trailers.

 # How-To
-Clone this repository and open the fresh_tomatoes.html.
+Clone this repository locally and run the fresh_tomatoes.html in your browser.